 If you’re lacking in knowledge of Ted Talk history, Simon Sinek created the 3rd most viewed speech.
+The video I watched in particular, addresses the millennial generation – those born roughly after 84.

 Until we get to the real world and discover that our mistakes don’t win medals; we can’t just say what we want and boom it appears.